Secure Multi-Party Computation in Spatial Analytics

 def reconstruct_coordinates(shares: List[SpatialShare]) -> Tuple[float, float]:

-"""Reconstruct original coordinates from additive shares."""
+"""Reconstruct a coordinate from the full set of additive shares."""

 lat_sum = sum(s.lat_share for s in shares) % PRIME